sdsreview/egait_review/README.md

 ## Running the Evaluation Script

 To run the main evaluation script:
 ```bash
 cd ../..
 python egait/evaluation_scripts/egait_evaluator.py
 ```
+The default mode allows the variation of the velocity by dragging the slider.
 You can optionally pass arguments, for example:

 ```bash